dssg/mlforpublicpolicylab/README.md

     We’ll also dedicate about 30 minutes during class on Tuesday for you to meet with your project teams and discuss your project scope.

-    During the Wednesday session, we’ll lead a tutorial about using GitHub for your project.
+    During the Wednesday session, we’ll lead a tutorial/refresher about using GitHub for your project.

+    Thursday class time will be dedicated to project work - use this time to do data exploration, scoping, and proposal planning.

+  - **Week 4 (Sep 16, 18)**
+    **Due Tuesday, Sep 19: Project proposal with scope and descriptive statistics**

+    ### Analytical Formulation, Baselines, and Machine Learning Pipeline Overview

-    On Thursday, we’ll discuss analytical formulation of policy projects.
+    On Tuesday, we’ll discuss analytical formulation of policy projects.
 Distinct from the initial scoping, a true analytical formulation of your policy problem can only come after you have developed an understanding of the data at hand, which in turn will